syncfusion-content/xamarin-docs/Xamarin/SfChart/charttypes.md

 To render a histogram chart, create an instance of  [`HistogramSeries`]() and add to the series collection of [`SfChart`]().

-Histogram chart can provide a visual display of large amounts of data that are difficult to understand in a tabular or spreadsheet form.
+Histogram chart can provide a visual display of large amounts of data that are difficult to understand in a tabular or data grid form.

 You can customize interval using [`Interval`]() property and the normal distribution curve can be collapsed using [`ShowNormalDistributionCurve`]().
 You can use the following properties to customize the appearance.